The Victor-Victrola Page

 1927

-Eldridge Johnson sells The Victor Talking Machine Company to a holding company, JW Seligman (Jan 6)
+Eldridge Johnson sells The Victor Talking Machine Company to an investment holding company, JW Seligman (Jan 6)

 The Jazz Singer is released as the first "talking picture"